anabescos/project-adalab-team-website/README.md

 # DEVROCKETS

-This is the DEVROCKETS project, develop for Adalab web development course, by [Ana Apezteguía](https://github.com/anaapezteguia), [Sagra Mielgo](https://github.com/sagramielgo) and [Marcjanna Stopinska](https://github.com/marcjnn) and myself, Ana Bescós.
+This is the DEVROCKETS project, develop for Adalab web development course, by [Ana Apezteguía](https://github.com/anaapezteguia), [Sagra Mielgo](https://github.com/sagramielgo), [Marcjanna Stopinska](https://github.com/marcjnn) and myself, Ana Bescós.
 The objective was to create a web page, from a given design, applying the knowledge acquired during this module of the course, which are the following:
 Layout: HTML5, CSS3, Flexbox, CSS Grid, SASS.

 We have also added transitions and some small changes authorised by the Product Owner.